 When will the full World Cup 2026 match schedule be released?

-A provisional schedule will be published on December 6, 2025 (day after the draw), outlining all group-stage matches with estimated kick-off times.
+A provisional schedule was published on December 6, 2025 (day after the draw), outlining all group-stage matches with estimated kick-off times.
 The final, confirmed schedule, including specific stadium assignments and updated times after playoff winners are confirmed, will be released after the UEFA and inter-confederation playoffs conclude in March 2026.

 When does the World Cup 2026 group stage start?